 - Hair-Trigger Temper: It doesn't take much for him to angrily tell people off, though he's generally civilized otherwise.

 - Hype Backlash: Invoked.
 He's been permanently turned off of Kill la Kill due to hordes of gamers requesting that he make a game based on it.
-Apparently, the rest of Platinum Games' staff also feels the same way.
+Apparently, the rest of Platinum Games' staff also feels the same way with the apparent exception of Metal Gear Rising: Revengeance director Kenji Saito.

 - Hypocritical Humor: He swears on Twitter, yet when people send him tweets with the word "fuck", he'll sometimes tell them, "Don't use F-word, it's rude."

-- Insufferable Genius: He's a talented programmer for sure, but his short temper on his Twitter posts kind of makes him look like a dick.
+- Insufferable Genius: He's a talented game designer for sure, but his short temper on his Twitter posts kind of makes him look like a dick.

 - Insult Backfire:Fan: Many reviews are giving W101 a low score because its "too hard".
 How does this make you feel?

 - Jerkass Has a Point: While he may not be nice about how he phrases his opinions, he usually is justified in the positions he takes.
-Also, more often than not he only blocks and/or calls out people who provoke him first.
+Also, more often than not he only blocks and/or calls out people who provoke him first or break the rules that he has clearly established (e.g. check his twilog to avoid asking a repeat question, don't ask him about games he didn't work on, etc.).

 - Mathematician's Answer: